 We favor projects that have the potential to be sustainable, and therefore many of the projects initiated by past award recipients continue to benefit people today.
 For example, single young mothers in Ethiopia are being trained in practical and entrepreneurial skills so that they can start businesses to support themselves and their children.
-Patients in rural areas of the Dominican Republic have improved access to medical specialists and prescription drugs, and the children of incarcerated parents in Washington, DC are receiving mentoring and financial help so that they may attend college.
+Young girls in Ghana are being educated tuition-free in a school sustained by the sale of farm products raised on the school property by villagers who donate their time, and the children of incarcerated parents in Washington, DC are receiving mentoring and financial help so that they may attend college.
 Other projects are highlighted elsewhere on our web page.

 We would like to grant up to three additional Huntington Public Service Awards in the coming year.
 We do not receive any government funding.
 Our awards are funded through the generosity of donors.
 We would appreciate your help.
 Please make a tax-deductible on-line contribution.
 It will change lives for the better.

 If your donation is in memory of someone, please let us know by filling in the form below.

 Want to discuss your giving plans?
 Please contact us using the form below and we will get back to you asap.

 If you prefer to donate by check, please mail your donation to:

 Waltham, MA 02451